GJNorman/disPicable-Mpdasmasm/README.md

 To disassemble a file called "file.hex" that uses a pic18f45k50 MCU

-disPicable -pic18f45k50 -dasm -file.hex
+disPicable -pic18f45k50.inc -dasm -file.hex

 To assemble a file called "file.asm" that uses a pic18f45k50 MCU

-disPicable -pic18f45k50 -asm -file.asm
+disPicable -pic18f45k50.inc -asm -file.asm

+note: you will need to provide the "i.inc" file yourself (it can be aquired from MPLAB for example)

 #### Prompt

-The promgram will search the working directory for files that have extensions ".inc", ".hex" and ".asm".
+The program will search the working directory for files that have extensions ".inc", ".hex" and ".asm".
 It will then ask you which ones you wish to use